Apple's Screen Time feature proves you're addicted to your iPhone

 I quickly formed a habit of repeatedly hitting the snooze button while thumbing through Twitter, and eventually just turned off the feature entirely.

 Another feature, called "Do Not Disturb," lets you shut down all your notifications and calls.
 You can schedule regular blackouts, or simply let your phone shut them down automatically based upon your location, your calendar, and more.
+The "Downtime" feature lets you do the same for apps.
 I opted to schedule my executive time from 6pm to 9pm, when I'm usually ignoring my phone anyway.
 That still didn't stop me from peeking at the screen.
 I couldn't help it.
 You probably can't, either.

 "The biochemistry of your brain is urging you to check in.
 That's really hard to change," said Dr. Larry Rosen, a psychologist and author who focuses on how people use technology.